 - Publications & Insights

-Melissa Strydom is a senior associate in our Johannesburg office Corporate Department and a member of the Public Law and Regulatory Practice.
+Melissa Strydom is a partner in our Johannesburg office Corporate Department and a member of the Public Law and Regulatory Practice.

 She specialises in Environmental, Energy and Natural Resources law but also practices in varying areas of Public law and regulatory matters, including health and safety, petroleum products, broad-based black economic empowerment, public procurement and product liability aspects.
 She often advises on the relevant regulatory frameworks including licensing and other requirements, particularly within a transactional context.